 At the park, life-size sculptures depict elephants pulling gigantic stones to illustrate how the site was built.
 Believe it or not, the city’s builders managed the feat without the technology of the wheel – only hundreds of elephants pulling gigantic stones from the quarry and rolling them over logs.

-Angkor Thom, or “Great City” in Khmer, is another must, guarded by 54 demons on its south gate.
+Angkor Thom, or “Great City” in Khmer, should be added on your list of what to do in Siem Reap, as it is another must, guarded by 54 demons on its south gate.
 Its most defining characteristics include the naga (great snake) bridge leading into the walled city; the smiling stone faces of the Buddhist Bayon temple; and the Terrace of the Elephants.

 The annual Angkor Wat International Half Marathon passes through the main thoroughfare here every December, and if you’re interested to run in the area prior, you might want to get off the beaten path and find yourself tracking paths leading to nowhere, elephant statues walking into the overgrowth and massive abandoned temples scattered about.